 Disclaimer: This is not legal advice and should not be used in lieu of speaking with an attorney about surrogacy law.
 This is purely a perspective based on our own research.
+Please also note that surrogacy laws are subject to change.
+If you have questions about the most current surrogacy laws, we encourage you to contact us.

 Over the last few years, surrogacy as a means of expanding one’s family has become a much more common method of bringing children into this world.
 Given all the shifting variables and new circumstances that the industry continues to face, it is important for surrogates and intended parents alike to understand the surrogacy laws by state and what that means for them.